 For the purpose of this article, we will restrict the term to autoimmune encephalitis, both paraneoplastic and non-paraneoplastic causes.
 HSV encephalitis is discussed separately.

 The epidemiology of tumour-related autoimmune encephalitis mimics that of the underlying malignancy.

 Those with non-tumour related autoimmune encephalitis have a variable epidemiology but are mostly young patients with a female predilection 8.

-In approximately 60% of cases, antineuronal antibodies are present such as anti-Hu antibody in small cell lung cancer, anti-Ta antibody in testicular cancers, anti-NMDA NR1 in ovarian teratomas or anti-NMDA NR2 in SLE patients.
+In approximately 60% of cases, antineuronal antibodies are present such as the anti-Hu antibody in small cell lung cancer, the anti-Ta antibody in testicular cancers, anti-NMDA NR1 in ovarian teratomas or anti-NMDA NR2 in SLE patients.